geektrust/findfalcone-reactjs/README.md

 To start the Go Lang based Server run the command `go run server.go`.
 The web app will be up on Port 4000

 To start the NodeJS based Server run the command `node node-server.js`.
-The web app will be up on Port 4040.
-If you find any difficulty in getting this up, do run
+The web app will be up on Port 4000.
+If you find any difficulty in getting this up install the `express` dependency, do run

 ```
 npm install express -g